A probabilistic approach to the asymptotics of the length of the longest alternating subsequence: Finite alphabet random words

 {}

 \emph{Asymptotic normality. }Under appropriate conditions (say, asymptotic positive variance and fast enough mixing), it is natural to expect for the sequence of partial sums to be asymptotically normal.
 In our model, this is indeed the case.
-Let us recall the following central limit theorem which goes back to Volkonskii and Rozanov \cite[Theorem 1.2]{volkonskii1959some} and which can be found in texts such as Bradley \cite[Theorem 10.3]{bradley2007introduction} in full generalization.
+Let us recall the following central limit theorem which goes back to Volkonskii and Rozanov \cite[Theorem 1.2]{volkonskii1959some} and which can be found, greatly generalized, in texts such as Bradley \cite[Theorem 10.3]{bradley2007introduction}.